ewowi/StarDocs/docs/StarLight/ClocklessLedDrivers.md

 ## I2S Virtual Clockless Led Driver

-If you want to build bigger LED setups at a reasonable frame rate the pins an ESP32 board provides are not enough.
+If you want to build bigger LED setups at a high frame rate the pins an ESP32 board provides are not enough.
 [I2SClocklessVirtualLedDriver](https://github.com/hpwit/I2SClocklessVirtualLedDriver) solves this by using I2S to send LED data to one or more SN495 shift registers ic's where each ic sends LEDS data to 8 pins.
 For instance, if you have 6 ic's you can drive 48 panels of size 16x16 at their max speed which is 120-130fps.
 This is a total of 12288 LEDs.
 The ESP32 is powerfull enough to run most effects with this size at speeds ranging from 60-120fps depending on the complexity of the effect.

 For more info check the readme in the link above.